AnthonyCalandra/modern-cpp-features/CPP20.md

 ## C++20 Language Features

 ### Coroutines

+> **Note:** While these examples illustrate how to use coroutines at a basic level, there is lots more going on when the code is compiled.
+These examples are not meant to be complete coverage of C++20's coroutines.
+Since the `generator` and `task` classes are not provided by the standard library yet, I used the cppcoro library to compile these examples.

 _Coroutines_ are special functions that can have their execution suspended and resumed.
 To define a coroutine, the `co_return`, `co_await`, or `co_yield` keywords must be present in the function's body.
 C++20's coroutines are stackless; unless optimized out by the compiler, their state is allocated on the heap.

 An example of a coroutine is a _generator_ function, which yields (i.e. generates) a value at each invocation: